ANTHRO NEW ENGLAND CODE OF CONDUCT

 - No actual weapons or any item that can be easily mistaken for one may be carried either openly or concealed at any time on Westin Boston Seaport or on Convention Center property, regardless of any government permits which you may possess.
 Personal pocket knives with single-edged blades less than 4 inches long are permitted.

-- Realistic weapon replicas are permitted as part of a costume only during costume events such as the Masquerade and Fursuit Parade, and must be approved in advance by the Safety Security Coordinator.
+- Prop weapons as part of a costume only during costume events such as the Masquerade and Fursuit Parade, and must be approved in advance by the convention safety office.
 They must be cased or otherwise secured when being carried outside of costume.

 - Smoking, including the use of electronic cigarettes, is not permitted in any area within the Westin Boston Seaport or the convention center.
 Smokers are asked to use designated smoking areas, and to comply with any other smoking rules of the facility.
 Cigarette butts must be disposed of properly and may not be left on the ground.